my8kvw295r-hue/immersive-data-hub/datasets/visions_for_immersive_cities_neom_beyond_2030/methodology.md

   Low-confidence annotations (for example borderline paraphrases or ambiguous intent_type) should be flagged for human review and clearly marked as such.

 By following these rules, the dataset can grow into a reliable, extensible foundation for analysing and generating visions of immersive cities, grounded in real sources and tightly integrated with existing skill and knowledge graphs.

+## Visions_for_Immersive_Cities_NEOM_Beyond_2030 – Methodology (Updated)

+This dataset is **entirely English-only**.
+All paraphrased statements, metadata fields, tags, normative evaluations, storylines, and analytical annotations **must be written in English**.
+Any source in other languages must be paraphrased into English.
+No bilingual or mixed-language entries are allowed.

+(…original methodology content unchanged except enforcing English-only…)